ScriptTiger/TorPanel/README.md

 [![ScriptTiger/TorPanel](https://scripttiger.github.io/images/TorPanel-Interface.png)](https://github.com/ScriptTiger/TorPanel)

 # TorPanel
-A small Tor controller widget that stays conveniently on top and out of the way with a minimal footprint while you go about your activities.
+A small Java Tor controller widget that stays conveniently on top and out of the way with a minimal footprint while you go about your activities.

 **TorPanel-8.jar**
 Supported by JDK/JRE 8+ (suitable for most users).